bcoggins78/bamazon/README.md

 ![low-inventory-product-selection](/media/bamazonManager-4.jpg)

-- We got 30 new ones in the warehouse so we'll add this to the database.
+- We received 30 in the warehouse so we'll add this to the database.

 ![low-inventory-add-quantity](/media/bamazonManager-5.jpg)